What does a UX Designer do?

 Here are some averages sorted by country and experience level to give you a better idea:

-Does it sound like an exciting new career for you but don’t know how to get started?
+Sounds like an exciting new career for you but don’t know how to get started?

 This structured online course offers live classes taught by experienced UX design professionals.
 In 12-weeks, the course is designed to take you through the fundamentals of UX design, teach you how to use the latest tools and then apply these skills to real-life case studies.
 You’ll finish the course with a personal portfolio to showcase your talent and an official Growth Tribe UX design certification.